-Lactation: Low quantities of salicylates and of their metabolites are excreted in human milk.
+Low quantities of salicylates and of their metabolites are excreted in human milk.
+Adverse effects for the infant have not been reported up to now.
 Aspirin should not be taken by patients who are breast-feeding, as there is a risk of Reye's syndrome in the infant.
 In cases of long-term use and/or administration of higher doses, breastfeeding should be discontinued.
 Regular use of high doses may impair platelet function and produce hypoprothrombinaemia in the infant neonatal vitamin K stores are low.